Installation¶

 Dependencies¶

-LZGraphs automatically installs these dependencies:
+LZGraphs automatically installs these core dependencies:

 | Package | Version | Purpose |